okonomichiyaki/supercat/010-F04-advocate.md

 ✦ Can bot use Guild Investigators' **Recover (Move)** ability?

-✦ Can bot Secure or Influence an effective Vox card or Lore card?
+✦ Can bot Secure or Influence an effective Vox card or lore card?

 Prelude
 : Only use the Prelude action of a Guild card that discards itself if bot has 2 or more Guild cards of that suit.